IScRyI/imgui-starter/README.md

  - xcode4	XCode projects
  - codelite	CodeLite projects

-if you use the makefile the compilation is done by default in the Debug mode to compile in Release mode used this argument : config=release_x86_64. for problems related to the use of premake read this : https://premake.github.io/docs/Your-First-Script.
+If you use the makefile the compilation is done by default in the Debug mode to compile in Release mode used this argument : config=release_x86_64.
+For problems related to the use of premake read this : https://premake.github.io/docs/Your-First-Script.

 Attention if you modify the name of the project after having compiled a first time do not forget to execute the command "make clean" is to go suprimer Makefile in the libraries is the core of the project.